FurqanHun/OOP-CS-LTS/Lab1/L1-2/README.md

 ## Lab Task 01 - Q2

-A program that asks the user to enter two numbers, obtains the two  numbers from the user and prints the sum, product, difference and quotient of the two numbers.
+ Write an application that asks the user to enter two numbers, obtains the two numbers from the user and prints the sum, product, difference and quotient of the two numbers.

 [FurqanHun Github](https://github.com/FurqanHun)